People Insights

 Does the RNRB apply to estates of all sizes?

-Unfortunately not.
+Unfortunately, the RNRB does not apply to estates of all sizes.
 Larger estates will not benefit from the RNRB.
 Where an estate is worth over £2 million, the RNRB will be tapered away by £1 for every £2 that exceeds £2 million.

 Can I give away my property before I die to avoid paying inheritance tax altogether?